 The internal heat gains are very high in all restaurants (especially in kitchens) due to cooking, lighting, electrical equipment and the number of clients.
 HVAC (heating ventilation and air conditioning) forms an important feature and consideration for achieving a functional restaurant design.

 People talking, background noise or sound and architectural design of the restaurant itself impacts the overall acoustical quality of space.
 The quality of ambient sound in a restaurant straightaway regulates the user experience and ultimately the feedback.
 The average noise level of a typical restaurant during a dining rush is 80 dB (some reach as much as 110 dB).
 Restaurants traditionally have carpeted floors and soft furnishings and upholstered chairs, tablecloths and curtains which provide sound absorbing qualities.
 Recent trends lean towards a modern look which generally includes high ceilings and hard surfaces; though these features are aesthetically pleasing, they are known to produce excessive room echo.
 As these venues are usually fast-paced and crowded, this makes for an uncomfortably loud environment.
-A balance needs to be created in terms of aesthetics and desired acoustical levels for ultimate human comfort.
+When a bar is concerned higher noise is forgivable.
+In fact a study actually shows that louder bars increase the amount and pace of alcohol consumed but for a restaurant balance needs to be created in terms of aesthetics and desired acoustical levels for ultimate human comfort.

 5. Optimum Utilization of Seating and Smooth Circulation